 The device is designed to offer protection from any involuntary program/erase during power transitions.
-An internal voltage detector disables all functions whenever V{CC} is below about 1.5V.
-Max busy time is 5ms after Power-On Reset.
-During busy time of resetting, the acceptable command is the Read Status (70h).
+An internal voltage detector disables all functions whenever V{CC} is below about 2.3V.

 WP# provides hardware protection and is recommended to be kept at V{IL} during power up and power down.
 The two step command sequence for program/erase provides additional protection.
-Figure below defines the Initialization behavior and timings.